sbabic/swupdate/doc/source/swupdate.rst

   with the table in sw-description.
 - Parse sw-description to determine which artefacts in the incoming SWU are required.
 Not required artifacts are simply skipped.
-  The meta file sw-description is declarative and executive.
-If "hooks" are defined in sw-description, they are executed at parse time.
-Hooks are executed before any artefact is evaluated and they are the best way to implement pre install functions.
+  If an "embedded-script" is defined, it is executed at this point before parsing files.
+  If "hooks" are defined, they are executed as each file is parsed, even if they will be skipped.
   At the end of the parsing, SWUpdate builds an internal mapping for each artifact to recognize which handler should be called for each of them.
-- Reads the cpio archive and proofs the CPIO checksum of each single file (this can be disabled in the configuration) and computes the sha256 sum if foreseen or if Signed Images are activated.
-SWUpdate stops if the archive is not complete verified.
-- check that all components described in sw-description are really in the cpio archive.
+- runs the pre update command, if set
-- run the partitions handlers, if required.
+- runs partition handlers, if required.
-- runs pre-install scripts, if any.
-Please note: if artifacts are streamed, a preinstall script cannot be executed because it depends on the order the artifact (including the script) are packed into the CPIO archive.
+- reads through the cpio archive one file at a time and either:
+  * execute handlers for each file marked as "installed-directly". checksum is checked while the data is streamed to handler, and copy will be marked as having failed if checksum was not correct failing the rest of the install.
+  * copy other files to a temporary location while checking checksums, stopping if there was a mismatch.
+- iterates through all `scripts` and call the corresponding handler for pre-install scripts.
-  In this case, please use the "embedded-script" feature in sw-description to execute functions before any installation takes place.
+  Please note: if artifacts are streamed, they will be extracted before this runs.
+If earlier execution is required, please use the "embedded-script" or hooks features to ensure code is run before installation takes place.
-- if an artifact is found in SWU and it is marked with "installed-directly", proceed with installation, else extract it temporarily into TMPDIR.
 - iterates through all `images` and call the corresponding handler for installing on target.
 - iterates through all `files` and call the corresponding